 The extension makes a call to AWS to get the list of instances for each region listed in the config file, as well as the metrics associated with them.
 To get a metric value, AppDynamics calls CloudWatch to get the value associated with each instance.

 Simply put, API calls add up in a hurry.
-To get an idea of how staggeringly huge your CloudWatch bill could get, let’s run some numbers:
+Let’s look at an example:

 1 list call + 7 metrics x 1 every minute = 8 calls